Gorditas de Chicharrón (Authentic Mexican Gorditas Recipe)

 Gorditas (literally “little fatties”) have been part of Mexico’s antojito scene for centuries.
 While variations exist all over the country, the gordita de chicharrón prensado is a street food staple in central and northern Mexico.
 Stuffed with pressed pork rind, sealed shut, and cooked on a comal until crispy and blistered, these beauties are a portable flavor bomb.

 Unlike tlacoyos or sopes, gorditas are completely enclosed, meaning the filling cooks and steams inside the masa shell.
 And when you crack one open to reveal the fiery red chicharrón and top it with salsa, cheese, and crema?
 Pure magic.
+What always stands out to me is the contrast in texture.
+The outside develops a lightly crisp, golden crust while the inside stays soft enough to absorb the rich salsa and flavor from the chicharrón.
+It is one of those Mexican street foods that makes complete sense from the very first bite.

 What Makes a Gordita… a Gordita?

-• Thick masa round, similar to a small pita
+• Thick masa round, similar to a small pita bread

 • Filled before cooking (usually with chicharrón, beans, or cheese)